EliseWindbloom/audio2vmd/README.md

     - 'always' = skip detection and always separate all audio files
     - 'never' = skip detection and assume file is already vocals-only
     - "automatic" is recommended if any of your files have music/background noise, otherwise "never" is recommended for a additional big speed boost.

+### New features in version 16.1
+   - Added support for audio files with any sample rate (previously only seem to correctly support 44100Hz)
+   - Automatically and quickly handles sample rate conversion:
+      - Converts input audio to 44100Hz only when needed
+      - Performs conversion in memory for efficiency
+      - Ensures output audio files maintain proper playback speed and duration

 #### Versions 14 & 15 were for research and were developmental